 Kate White is an award-winning educator and an advanced bodyworker.
 She is trained in somatic therapies, prenatal and perinatal health, lactation, brain development, infant mental health, and has specialized in mother-baby dyad care using somatic prevention and trauma healing approaches for nearly 20 years.
 She is a mother of two children, holds a BA and MA in Communication, is a Registered Craniosacral Therapist in the Biodynamic Craniosacral method and a Somatic Experiencing® Practitioner.
 Her work combines somatic trauma healing, energetic therapies, bodywork, pediatric therapies and education about the nervous system to help give families with babies and small children the best possible start.
 She is Founding Director of Education for the Association for Prenatal and Perinatal Psychology and Health where from 2013 – 2019 she created and ran the Prenatal and Perinatal Educator Certificate program, a large online educational program for professionals.
 She went on to found Prenatal and Perinatal Healing Online and the Prenatal and Perinatal Somatics Institute.
-She teaches classes online and in person around the world and offers a training called Integrated Prenatal and Perinatal Dynamics.
+She teaches classes online and in person, and offers a training called Integrated Prenatal and Perinatal Dynamics.
 She has a private practice in Charlottesville, VA called Belvedere Integrated Healing Arts (belvederearts.com) and offers her own seminars through the Center for Prenatal and Perinatal Programs, ppncenter.com

 StartFebruary 17, 2021: Adre Du Plessis, Too Soon Out of the Womb: Developmental Challenges and Consequences for the Premature Brain (73:54)